Longfin smelt: Biology and behavior

 S. thaleichthys is a shoaling species, occurring in large schooling groups.
 Their lifespan is generally 2 years, but some individuals can live an additional year.
 Their diet is somewhat consistent across their range, but changes slightly based on location.
 It also shifts as they age.
 Juveniles <1 year old feed on chironomids (midges), copepods, and cladocerans (water fleas), with copepods making up 85% of their diet in the first 6 months of life.
 In the Lake Washington population, juveniles have a more diverse diet in summer months leading into the fall, and their food source shifts as they grow, beginning to include more cladocerans, mysids, and chironomids.
 During autumn, when they reach an age of about 6 months, their diet switches to mainly mysids, composing 50-70% of the diet for the rest of their lives.
 This percentage was historically higher, but in the Lake Washington population human development allowed for higher egg retention, which in turn increased smelt population and lowered mysid population due to increased predation.
 During winter months, amphipods and cladocerans are still important food sources, while the summer diet becomes more diverse as in the juveniles.
 S. thaleichthys generally exhibit feeding behavior in response to the day-night cycle, remaining slightly deeper in the day to shelter from harsher sunlight, and ascending at night to feed.
 In the Lake Washington population this movement is analogous with that of the mysid shrimp which is a primary food source.

 S. thaleichthys are prey to several fish species, depending on the population.
 In Lake Washington, they are preyed on by Northern Pikeminnows (Ptychocheilus oregonensis), Cutthroat Trout (Oncorhynchus clarkii), and Rainbow Trout (Oncorhynchus mykiss).
 In the California population, S. thaleichthys is preyed on by Striped Bass (Morone saxatilis), Sacramento Perch (Archoplites interruptus), Thicktail Chub (Gila crassicauda), and Steelhead (Oncorhynchus mykiss).
 Additionally, their larvae are preyed on by introduced Inland silversides (Menidia beryllina).

 S. thaleichthys are sexually dimorphic, and many of their usually subtle morphological differences between sexes are pronounced during the spawning period.
-They have a large tolerance to differences in salinity, but they still require salinity between 2 and 18 ppt(parts per trillion).
+They have a large tolerance to differences in salinity, but they still require salinity between 2 and 18 ppt (parts per thousand).
 Larva require salinity between 0.4 and 10 ppt, and perform best between 5 and 10 ppt.
-Additionally, while S. thaleichthys can also tolerate a range of temperatures, their embryonic development requires temperatures between 10 and 12 ℃ to be fully successful.
-While temperatures as high as 15 ℃ can be tolerated, and likely temperatures lower than 10 ℃, the ideal range is relatively small.
+Additionally, while S. thaleichthys can also tolerate a range of temperatures, their embryonic development requires temperatures between 10 and 12 °C to be fully successful.
+While temperatures as high as 15 °C can be tolerated, and likely temperatures lower than 10 °C, the ideal range is relatively small.
 These parameters are affected significantly by the amount of freshwater that flows into the delta, which informs S. thaleichthys population growth and survival.